 Teacher Licensure

 Interested students should attend an information session early in their studies.
-For more information, visit the Graduate School of Education's website.
+For more information, visit the School of Education's website.

 Students majoring in biology who wish to pursue a career teaching secondary school may consider applying for the Secondary Education - Mathematics (6-12) Undergraduate Certificate offered by the College of Education and Human Development as an option in seeking an initial Virginia teaching license.